 We averaged the results of three trials to calculate our top speed measurement.
 The Evolve hit 22 mph with our average, adult male tester on board, perfectly aligning with the manufacturer's claims regarding top speed.
 We performed a similar procedure for acceleration, though the board was stationary at the starting line, and only traveled a 50' course.
 The Evolve finished close to a second faster than its nearest competitors, accelerating fast enough to alarm even our veteran testers.
 This was all conducted with the board in "GT" mode — the most advanced — and beginners can dial back the speed and acceleration until their skill matches the board's!

 Range is almost as important of a metric as speed, making up 20% of the overall score.
 We tested how far each board went on flat ground in an economical riding profile, as well as how long it took to charge the battery.
-You can see the results below, with the Evolve highlighted.

 The Evolve scored a 7 out of 10 in this metric, just narrowly getting edged out of the top spot by the Metroboard Slim Stealth.
 This board traveled about 18.2 miles over 85 minutes in "Eco" mode before it kicked the bucket, maintaining about 13 mph the entire time.
 This board did take a relatively long time to charge, clocking in at around 220 minutes with the standard charger.
 There is also an 80 minute, fast charger that can be purchased.